Clemorange22/RailFinder/README.md

 # RailFinder
-A simple rail trip calculator
+A simple rail (and other public transport) trip calculator

+Made with Python and Tkintern

 ### Installation
 ```pip install -r requirements.txt